nauam/Courses/docs/manual/node-enhancers.md

 # Node Enhancers

-QW Control offers node enhancers to help you to better organize, manage and keep up to date on the status of your nodes.
+Rundeck offers node enhancers to help you to better organize, manage and keep up to date on the status of your nodes.
 There are three different node enhancers: Attribute Match, Icon and Health Check (Enterprise).

 ## Attribute Match